 Whether you squeeze some in a juice, peel one as a snack or chop them into a fruit salad: an orange a day can help keep eye conditions at bay.
 Rich in vitamin C, a powerful antioxidant that's key for eye health, all citrus fruits can contribute to healthy blood vessels in your eyes.
 This helps you fight off cataracts, age-related macular degeneration (AMD) and other eye conditions.
 In fact, orange-coloured fruits and vegetables, such as sweet potatoes, carrots, mangos and apricots, are high in beta-carotene - a form of vitamin A that helps strengthen your eyes' ability to adjust to darkness.

-These sweet and tangy superfoods do a whole lot of good when it comes to eye health.
-Strawberries are rich in vitamin C, which helps relax and soothe any swelling around your eyes and keep their connective tissue healthy.
+These sweet and tangy superfoods do a whole lot of good when it comes to keeping your eyes healthy.
+Strawberries are rich in vitamin C, which helps soothe any swelling, remove under-eye bags and keep their connective tissue healthy.
 They are packed with antioxidants, fibre and other phytochemicals that help prevent dry eyes and age-related diseases, such as glaucoma.
 Then, you've got blueberries: full of anti-inflammatory, collagen-stabilizing properties, not only do they prevent blockages in retinal arteries, but they also lower high blood pressure.
 These amazing nutritional values are also seen in cranberries, blackberries, mulberries etc.

 Tomatoes are a rich source of a few powerful antioxidants: lycopene, lutein, and beta-carotene, if you want to show off your nutrition lingo.
 These nutrients have been shown to protect the eyes against light-induced damage, by helping them filter blue light rays that would otherwise damage other tissues in your eyes.
 Tomatoes contain copper, a much-needed mineral for the eyes, as it works to keep their pigmentation and melanin vibrant for longer, keeping your eyes bright and beautiful as you grow older.
 Research has even suggested that because of copper's ability to improve connectivity between eye tissues, it may be a contender in treating myopia naturally.